Sales Prospecting 13 Comments

 How To Write The Perfect Sales Email

 The average employee spends nearly a fourth of their workday in an email inbox, making it a vital part of communication, especially in sales.
 But email can become annoying, ineffective, and impersonal.
-To help break those barriers, I’ll provide my best sales email writing tips and show you how to write the perfect sales email.
+To help break those barriers, I’ll provide my best cold email outreach tips and show you how to write the perfect sales email.

 1. Keep Your Sales Email Short & Sweet